salutary1337/Ezfrags-cs2/README.md

 ### Disclaimer
 Using cheats may violate the terms of service of the game.
 Use responsibly and at your own risk.
+This is just a memeproject and we are not the original ezfrags.co.uk